 Effects of ZNF132 expression on cancer cell characteristics of esophagus cancer lines in vitro

 The results described above raises the possibility that ZNF132 functions as a tumor suppressor in ESCC.
 To determine the effects of ZNF132 protein on characters of ESCC cells we constructed pCD513B-ZNF132 plasmid and use empty pCD513B as a control.
-Expression of ZNF132 measured by q-PCR in Ec-109 cells and CaEs-17 cells (Figure 3A).
+Expression of ZNF132 measured by q-PCR and western blotting in Ec-109 cells and CaEs-17 cells (Figure 3B，3C).
 The effects of high expression of ZNF132 were then tested on cells’ ability in growth, migration, invasion and apoptosis.
 Cell growth was monitored daily.
 Growth of pCD513B-ZNF132 cells was slower than pCD513B cells.
-Starting at day 3 the growth rates between experiment and control groups became significant (Figure 3B).
-In Vitro Scratch Healing Experiment showed that high expression of ZNF132 in Ec-109 cells and CaEs-17 cells significantly inhibits cells healing ability (Figure 3C，3D).
-The abilities of the cells in migration were also negatively affected by the presence of pCD513B-ZNF132 (Figure 3E).
+Starting at day 3 the growth rates between experiment and control groups became significant (Figure 3A).
+In Vitro Scratch Healing Experiment showed that high expression of ZNF132 in Ec-109 cells and CaEs-17 cells significantly inhibits cells healing ability (Figure 3D，3E).
+The abilities of the cells in migration were also negatively affected by the presence of pCD513B-ZNF132 (Figure 3F).
 These results indicate that ZNF132 plays an inhibitory role in the growth, migration and invasion of esophageal squamous carcinoma cells.
 Besides cells abilities of growth, migration and invasion, abnormal pattern of tumor cell apoptosis also plays a role in tumor growth and metastasis.
-Percentage of apoptotic Ec-109 and CaEs-17 cells significantly increased by high expression of ZNF132 (Figure 3F).
+Percentage of apoptotic Ec-109 and CaEs-17 cells significantly increased by high expression of ZNF132 (Figure 3G).
 The results show that higher expression ZNF132 greatly reduced tumorigenecity of ESCC cells in vitro.

 Reduction of tumorigenecity of ESCC cells by enforcing ZNF132 expression in a in vivo xenograft model